The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Results

 is a statistical average of the $|J^{\pi},K\rangle = |1^{-},0\rangle, |1^-, 1\rangle$ modes, respectively associated to oscillations of protons against neutrons along ($K$=0) and perpendicularly to ($K$=1) the symmetry axis (see Fig.~\ref{F2}).
 Analogously, the cross section of giant resonances induced in triaxial nuclei is expected to break up into three contributions associated to the three characteristic lenghts of the system ($k$).
 Each distribution can be fitted with a Cauchy-Lorentz probability density function

-where $\tilde\Gamma=E\Gamma$, being $\Gamma$ the scale parameter, $E_0$ the peak location and $\sigma_0$ the corresponding height.
-From the data, one can extract information regarding the type of deformation (triaxial or prolate, oblate shape) and its size, respectively represented by the so-called Hill-Wheeler parameters $\gamma:=\arctan \sqrt{2}\beta_{22}/\beta_{20}$ and $\beta=\sqrt{\beta_{20}^2+2\beta_{22}^2}$, built up the dimensionless quadrupole deformation coefficients $\beta_{2\mu}=\frac{4\pi}{5}\frac{<Q_{2\mu}>}{A<r^2>}$.
-The splitting between the various $k$ modes can be described like the shift between the energy centroids $\overline{E}_k=m1_{k}/m0_{k}$, computed as the ratio between the energy and non energy weighted sum rules (EWSR and NEWSR) for each $k$ component (we will denote the centroid energy of the whole strength distribution by $\overline E$).
-The splitting is experimentally visible if the nucleus is far enough from the spherical shape ($\beta$=0) and if it is not masked by other effects~\cite{Kolom}.

-A macroscopic description of the deformation splitting is provided by the hydrodynamical model.
-Depicting the nucleus as a spheroid with eccentricity $a^2-b^2$, where the semi-axis $a$ is aligned with the symmetry axis, one has, in particular, the empirical relation for the quantity $\frac{\overline E_1}{\overline E_0}$ (see~\cite{BM} and references therein)
+where $\tilde\Gamma=E\Gamma$, with $\Gamma$ being the scale parameter, $E_0$ the peak location and $\sigma_0$ the corresponding height.
+From the data, one can extract information regarding the type of deformation (triaxial or prolate, oblate shape) and its size, respectively represented by the so-called Hill-Wheeler parameters $\gamma=\arctan \sqrt{2}\beta_{22}/\beta_{20}$ and $\beta=\sqrt{\beta_{20}^2+2\beta_{22}^2}$, built up from the dimensionless quadrupole deformation coefficients $\beta_{2\mu}=\frac{4\pi}{5}\frac{<Q_{2\mu}>}{A<r^2>}$.
+The splitting between the various $k$ modes can be described by the shift between the centroid energies $\overline{E}_k=m1_{k}/m0_{k}$, computed as the ratio between the energy- and non-energy-weighted sum-rules (EWSR and NEWSR) for each $k$ component (we will denote the centroid energy of the whole strength distribution by $\overline E$).
+The splitting is experimentally visible if the nucleus is far enough from the spherical shape ($\beta$=0) and if it is not masked by other effects~\cite{Kolom}. \\ A macroscopic description of the deformation splitting is provided by the hydrodynamical model.
+Depicting the nucleus as a spheroid with eccentricity $a^2-b^2$, where the semiaxis $a$ is aligned with the symmetry axis, one has, in particular, the empirical relation for the quantity $\overline E_1/\overline E_0$ (see \cite{BM} and references therein)

 where $\omega_{b}$ and $\omega_{a}$ are the oscillation frequencies of the liquid drop induced by an external perturbation along the given directions.